Deylab999MSKCC/cv2f/README.md

 ## A consensus variant-to-function score to functionally prioritize variants for disease

 This repository contains a snakemake workflow to calculate cV2F scores and cV2F metrics method.
+These two methods can be run indepenedently.

 ## Table of Contents